What are the UK’s savings goals?

 Almost one in seven of us are saving for retirement or for a house deposit - if these are your savings goals and you're aged 18-39, a Lifetime ISA will give the highest returns with a 25% bonus on your savings each year - and you can open the account in branch or online.
 For every £4 you invest, you will receive a £1 bonus up to a maximum bonus of £1,000 a year for those who save the maximum of £4,000 annually.
 A Lifetime ISA can supplement standard pension savings and is not the only option for later life saving.

 The extra £1,000 a year is paid by the Government (if you are under 50 years old) and you also earn interest on top of your balance.
 You can open the account with just £10 and can invest up to £4,000 a year where you will earn a 25% bonus on your savings.
 The savings can be used for boosting retirement income or buying a first home.
-In fact, if you use your Lifetime ISA to invest in your first home after 12 months, you also qualify for fee-free access to mortgage advice, provided by Nottingham Mortgage Services who will search over 50 lenders to find the right mortgage for your circumstances.
-This advice usually costs up to £249 and is only available fee-free with The Nottingham savings accounts that have been held for 12 months or more with £500 invested.
+In fact, if you use your Lifetime ISA to invest in your first home after 12 months.

-If you withdraw from your Lifetime ISA before the age of 60 or for something other than the purchase of a first home, you will incur a 25% withdrawal fee so; you may get back less than you put in.
+If you withdraw from your Lifetime ISA before the age of 60 or for something other than the purchase of a first home, you will incur a 25% withdrawal fee which means you could get back less than you paid in.
 Apply for our Lifetime ISA here.
+We no longer accept transfers in.
+To find out more click here.

 We know that savings can contribute to our financial health and how we all think about money.
 In terms of financial health, over two thirds of people (68%) said they’ve had no change in their financial situation since last year, but nearly a fifth (18%) feel financially worse off now compared to last year.
 Just 10% of people feel financially better now than they did in 2018.
 Our analysis also revealed that a third of people (33%) admit to feeling confused by financial matters, but this needn’t be the case.
 Over in our Saver's Nation hub, we share lots of information you'd need on a wide range of savings tips, products available with The Nottingham and more - no matter what your goals are.